Atriplex: Taxonomy

-Phylogeny

 The genus evolved in Middle Miocene, the C4-photosynthesis pathway developed about 14.1–10.9 million years ago (mya), when the climate became increasingly dry.
 The genus diversified rapidly and spread over the continents.
 The C4 Atriplex colonized North America probably from Eurasia during the Middle/Late Miocene, about 9.8–8.8 mya, and later spread to South America.
 Australia was colonized twice by two C4 lineages, one from Eurasia or America about 9.8–7.8 mya, and one from Central Asia about 6.3–4.8 mya.
 The last lineage diversified rapidly, and became the ancestor of most Australian Atriplex species.

-Systematics

 The type species (lectotype) is Atriplex hortensis.
 The name is derived from Ancient Greek ἀτράφαξυς (atraphaxys), "orach", itself a Pre-Greek substrate loanword.
 Atriplex is an extremely species-rich genus and comprises about 250-300 species, with new species still being discovered.
 An example includes Atriplex yeelirrie, formally described in 2015.

 Traditional taxonomy of Atripliceae based on morphological features has been controversial.
 Molecular studies have found that many genera are not true clades.
 One such study found that Atripliceae could be divided into two main clades, Archiatriplex, with a few, scattered species, and the larger Atriplex clade, which is highly diverse and found around the world.
 After phylogenetic research, Kadereit et al. (2010) excluded Halimione as a distinct sister genus.
 The remaining Atriplex species were grouped into several clades.